 Also a lot of homeowners have a misconception about the pricing for painted finish cabinetry.
 Very simply, there is a lot of labor that goes into producing a high-quality painted finish.
 The entire process can take up to 5 days and include up to 4 coats of primer and finish.
 Compared to 2-3 coats of a high quality clear lacquer that can be applied in as little as one day, the additional labor costs easily offset the savings of less expensive, “paint grade” materials.

 Alright, that’s a good overview, can you share some actual projects?

 This was part of a larger project that we did for an apartment in a new building in Harlem.
 The owner was looking for storage for her large and growing collection of books and looked to us to offer guidance on how best to achieve that goal.
 While a full wall bookcase handles larger novels and art books, I suggested taking advantage of the vacant space below the window in her dining area for her collection of paperbacks.
 We designed this bookcase to blend in completely.
 A new seamless top that extends back to replace the existing window sill was key to the effect.
 Simple construction, adjustable shelves, painted finish. $4600 for a 10.5′ run.
-Here is what the space looked like before, it was really underutilized.

 This living room bookcase for a Brooklyn loft cost $19,000.
 It was a relatively straight forward project, but the size of the unit was exceptional.
 The overall length is 15ft and the height is 11ft, requiring special consideration of both methods of construction and installation.
 In addition, there are 7 large storage drawers along the bottom of the unit.